ropensci/roweb3/content/blog/2026-06-29-news-june-2026/index.md

 - Tuesday July 7nd 2026, 09:00 Americas Pacific (16:00 UTC) ["Debugging in R"](/events/coworking-2026-07/), with [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) and cohost [Shannon Pileggi](/author/shannon-pileggi).
   - Read up on debugging in R.
   - Meet community host, Shannon Pileggi, and discuss tips and tricks for debugging in R.
-- Tuesday Tuesday August 04, 09:00 Australia Western (01:00 UTC) ["Vale and Text Linting"](/events/coworking-2026-08/), with [Steffi LaZerte](/author/steffi-lazerte) and cohost [Jonathan Carroll](/author/jonathan-carroll/).
+- Tuesday August 4th, 09:00 Australia Western (01:00 UTC) ["Vale and Text Linting"](/events/coworking-2026-08/), with [Steffi LaZerte](/author/steffi-lazerte) and cohost [Jonathan Carroll](/author/jonathan-carroll/).
-  - Read up on text linting and learn more about vale.
+  - Read up on text linting.
   - Setup a linting framework for your projects.
   - Meet co-host, Jonathan Carroll, and discuss Vale and text linting.
-- Tuesday September 01, 14:00 Europe Central (12:00 UTC) ["Getting to Know SORTEE"](/events/coworking-2026-09/), with [Steffi LaZerte](/author/steffi-lazerte) and cohost [Ed Ivimey-Cook](/author/ed-ivimey-cook/).
+- Tuesday September 1st, 14:00 Europe Central (12:00 UTC) ["Getting to Know SORTEE"](/events/coworking-2026-09/), with [Steffi LaZerte](/author/steffi-lazerte) and cohost [Ed Ivimey-Cook](/author/ed-ivimey-cook/).
-  - Visit SORTEE (Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology).
+  - Visit [SORTEE](https://sortee.org/) (Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology).
   - Meet co-host, Ed Ivimey-Cook, and learn more about SORTEE and how you might get involved.

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!